conechan/conechan.github.io/cv-buss.md

 ## PROFESSIONAL CAPABILITY

-- Experienced amateur Web developer (PHP/MVC/Python/HTML).
+- Good knowledge in software development process.
 - Experienced UNIX-like system user.
+- Experienced Web developer (PHP/MVC/Python/HTML).
+- Basic knowledge in Java (self-studying).
 - Good knowledge in telecom and Internet protocols.
-- Basic knowledge in Java (self-studying).
-- Good knowledge in software development process.
 - Good written and oral English.

 ---

 ## SELF ACCESSMENT

-- I have great interesting and passion in Web and Internet application development job, and I am sure I can make it.
+- I have great interesting and passion for BUSS business.
+- I think my capability is very fit for this job, and I am sure I can bring great efficacy for the organization.